 There has been substantial progress in understanding of 3D field effects.
 Research on the n = 1 resonant error field correction in NSTX using the ideal perturbed equilibrium code (IPEC) (Section 2.3.3) highlighted the importance of plasma response [] and the developed method has been actively applied to ITER [] along with the paradigm change in the error field correction.
 Also, n = 3 non-resonant error field correction was routinely used to maximize the toroidal angular momentum based upon successful validation across experiment and neoclassical toroidal viscosity (NTV) theory [].
 In general, the study of magnetic braking in NSTX using 3D fields successfully showed the importance of NTV physics in tokamaks [].
 Magnetic braking will be an essential tool to control the toroidal rotation and thereby suppress various instabilities in next-step devices.
 The NTV physics behind it is highly complex depending on regimes and needs further and deeper studies, but nonetheless a number of fundamentals in NTV physics have been theoretically understood [], numerically verified [,], and validated from experiments in various devices including NSTX, DIII-D, and KSTAR.
 Another well-known effect of 3D fields is the local modification of transport and stability, either by non-ambipolar transport or by stochastic transport with magnetic islands.
-Although this is demonstrated by RMP ELM suppression in DIII-D, NSTX n = 3 applications showed another possible 3D field effect by triggering ELMs rather than mitigating ELMs.
+Although this is demonstrated by resonant magnetic perturbation (RMP) ELM suppression in DIII-D, NSTX n = 3 applications showed another possible 3D field effect by triggering ELMs rather than mitigating ELMs.
 All of this evidence indicates the powerful utility of 3D fields, but also the complex interaction between 3D fields and tokamak plasmas, and thus substantial research activities are still required.

 NSTX-U will provide a highly relevant environment for 3D field research.
 Collisionality is one of the most important parameters to govern 3D field physics, and the low collisionality regime relevant for the next-step devices should be carefully and deeply explored.
 NSTX-U aims for higher temperature and low density operation, which will result in much lower collisionality.
-Also, the 6 independent switching power amplifiers (SPAs) will give more flexibility in field spectrum.
+Also, the 6 independent switching power amplifiers (SPAs) will give more flexibility in field spectrum from the existing midplane coils.
 The upgraded SPAs will enable us to study non-resonant error field effects on resonant error field correction, and to control toroidal rotation through magnetic braking while applying RWM and dynamic error field correction.
 The toroidal rotation profile will also be more flexibly made using the 2nd off-axis NBI system.
 The combination of the new NBI system and the upgraded SPAs will provide various possibilities of toroidal momentum and rotation profile control, as well as equilibrium control in general, in unexplored parametric regimes.
 Furthermore, the non-axisymmetric control coil (NCC), when installed, will give unprecedented flexibility in 3D field studies, with two rows of coils that can produce static fields up to n = 6 and rotating fields up to n = 4.
-The poloidal field spectrum will also be as rich as the ITER RMP coils, if the NCC is combined with the present RWMEF coil at the midplane and supplied by 6 SPAs.
+The poloidal field spectrum will also be as rich as the ITER RMP coils, if the NCC is combined with the present midplane coils and supplied by 6 SPAs.
 In summary, the 5-year research in NSTX-U with the new NBI, SPAs, NCC, and with upgraded diagnostic systems will be able to greatly improve understanding and predictability of 3D field effects, and ultimately provide the required controllability for next-step devices such as FNSF, ST Pilot, and ITER.

 Study and develop techniques for disruption prediction, avoidance, and mitigation, and understand disruption dynamics and in high-performance ST plasmas